 Kojic acid also makes the skin a lot more vulnerable to sun damage.
-You should therefore avoid going out in the sun soon after applying the product on your skin.
+You should, therefore, avoid going out in the sun soon after applying the product on your skin.
 Remember, the main function of the acid is to inhibit the production of melanin.
 Melanin protects the skin from exposure to the sun rays.
-Even if less melanin results in lighter skin, it also leaves your skin exposed to the harmful UV rays of the sun.
+Even if fewer melanin results in lighter skin, it also leaves your skin exposed to the harmful UV rays of the sun.
 This can have devastating effects and has even been linked with increasing the likelihood of getting skin cancer.

 You may want also to check some other natural alternative if you’re afraid of the side effects of Acids, if you want to try natural ingredients I recommend you check Skin Whitening Forever.

 Kojic Acid for Lips

 Dark lips are not flattering.
 Lips can darken for a number of reasons, the most prominent one being the use of harsh products on the lips.
 Most people with darkened lips will continue to use the harmful products in an effort to hide the dark color.
 Unfortunately, this only makes a bad situation worse.